jncraton/computational-thinking-cpsc2020/lectures/05-variables.md

 Definition
 ----------

-A variable is a name that refers to a value
+A variable is a named container for a value

 Statements
 ----------